The #1 prescribed topical NSAID1

 Statistically significant reduction in osteoarthritis (OA) hand pain by Week 4

-Proven effective in patients with moderate and severe OA knee pain9
+Proven effective in patients with moderate or severe OA knee pain9

 - 51% improvement from baseline in knee pain vs 39% with placebo

-Voltaren® Gel is indicated for the relief of the pain of osteoarthritis of joints amenable to topical treatment, such as the knees and those of the hands.
-Voltaren Gel has not been evaluated for use on the spine, hip, or shoulder.
+Voltaren® Gel is a non-steroidal anti-inflammatory drug indicated for the relief of the pain of osteoarthritis of joints amenable to topical treatment, such as the knees and those of the hands.
+Voltaren® Gel was not evaluated for use on joints of the spine, hip, or shoulder.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk [see Warnings and Precautions].
+- Non-steroidal anti-inflammatory drugs (NSAIDs) may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.

-- Voltaren Gel is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery [see Contraindications].
+- Voltaren® Gel is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery.

-- NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events [see Warnings and Precautions].
+- Non-steroidal anti-inflammatory drugs (NSAIDs), including Voltaren® Gel, cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+Elderly patients are at greater risk for serious gastrointestinal events.